 Looking for more ways to use your simple syrup?
 You can't go wrong with a margarita!

-But simple syrup is not just for cocktails.
+But it's not just for cocktails.
 You can also use it to make homemade lemonade, sweet tea, or even as a flavorful dressing for fruit salads.

 - 1 cup white granulated sugar